QuantEcon/lecture-source-py/rst_files/dyn_stack.rst

 .. code:: python3

-    # Manually check that P is an approximate fixe point
+    # Manually check that P is an approximate fixed point
     (P  - ((R + F.T @ Q @ F) + β * (A - B @ F).T @ P @ (A - B @ F)) < tol0).all()